Super Smash Bros. Ultimate

 2.1.
 Series Lengths

-Matches are played as a best of 3 in the preseason and regular season, best of 5 in the postseason and all grand finals.
+Matches are played as a best of 3 in the regular season, best of 5 in the playoffs and grand finals.

 2.2.
 Game Lobby